dmh2000/simple-can-bus/README.md

 - in a terminal, execute ./device/device
 - in a terminal, execute ./api/api
-- in a terminal, execute can-ui (must be in ./ui directory)
+- in a terminal, execute can-ui (must be in ./ui directory for template file access)

 ```bash
 # first terminal